Why Saying “I Love You” Is Not Enough.

 In the weeks following his death, his friends and I shared his work and remembrances on a group chat.
 His students emailed me to say how much he meant to them and why.

-One of them asked me, “Do you think he knew what he meant to me?”
+One asked me, “Do you think he knew what he meant to me?”

 The answer is yes, and no.